VertexStudio/bioma/tools/goose_attack/attack_rag_server/attack_rag_server.md

-# Bioma LLM - Stress Testing Guide
+# Rag Server - Stress Testing Guide

 This guide details how to use the `bioma_llm` stress testing tool to evaluate the performance of your RAG server under various load conditions.